Azure-Samples/hdinsight-aks/flink/AzureServiceBus/README.md

+# Using Azure Service bus with Apache Flink

-## This Flink job demo reads messages from an Azure Service Bus topic and writes them to ADLS gen2.
+This Flink job demo reads messages from an Azure Service Bus topic and writes them to ADLS gen2.

 Here’s a breakdown of what each part does!